ubcdap/apra2018/Organizations.md

 ![](Organizations_files/figure-markdown_github/unnamed-chunk-3-1.png)

-**The graph seems to indicate we lose gains after 4 clusters (although YOU can try also 7 clusters due to the elbow between 6-7 and compare.)**
+**The graph seems to indicate we lose gains after 4 clusters (although you can try also 7 clusters due to the elbow between 6-7 and compare.)**

 ``` r
 set.seed(1234)